hunlin99/15081-assignment2/README.md

 Tailwind CSS for styling and responsiveness.

-GitHub Pages for deployment.

 JavaScript (ES6+) for logic and interactivity.

 HTML5/CSS3 for structure and layout.

 ## Features